BNdungu/HC-05/README.md

 ### Using AT Commands

-1. Power on the Arduino board and HC-05 module.
+1. Power on the Microcontroller board and HC-05 module.
 2. Open the Serial Monitor in the Arduino IDE.
 3. Set the baud rate of the Serial Monitor to 115200.
 4. Enter AT commands in the Serial Monitor to communicate with the HC-05 module.